maxdanilov/subscity/API.md

 **NB**: `screening_id` field is a Rambler.Kassa's screening ID.

-**NB**: Screenings belong to the day if they start between 02:31 AM of this day and 02:30 AM of the following one.
+**NB**: Screenings belong to a day if they start between 02:31 AM of this day and 02:30 AM of the following one.